Mercedes-Benz Makes Customers’ Lives Easier with Google Home and Amazon AlexaApril 21, 2017

 “We want to offer our customers a broad range of services 24/7, not just when they are in our cars,” says Nils Schanz, Head of IoT and Wearable Integration at MBRDNA.
 “Mercedes-Benz’s goal is creating an intelligent ecosystem around cars, and developing cutting-edge technology to make everyday life more convenient for our customers.”

 Besides the devices, Mercedes-Benz customers will need an active Mercedes me account and an active mbrace© subscription.
 In order to link their accounts, customers will have to download the Google Home or Amazon Alexa app and connect it with Mercedes me.
 The service is now available in the United States.
 Europe will follow later this year.
 In December 2016, Mercedes-Benz announced integration with Google Assistant on Google Home.
 Today, Mercedes-Benz is one of the first carmakers to integrate Google Home with their vehicles.
 This integration signals a significant step forward in the company’s connectivity strategy.
 Learn more about the offering in this short film.
-With its strategic initiative “adVANce”, Mercedes-Benz Vans is transforming itself from a vehicle manufacturer into a provider of integrated, customer-focused solution.
-Since the start of the year, the Future Transportation Systems team in Silicon Valley has been working on concrete logistics concepts.
+Make sure to follow us on Facebook, Twitter, LinkedIn, and Instagram to stay up-to-date with the latest news and announcements.